Practice

 Types

-Resources » The Pinnacle Foundation
+Resources » Ko te Hikuwai o Te Tihi Ora: The Pinnacle Foundation

 Published: 25/11/2025

+The Foundation was established by Pinnacle to strengthen support for general practice and community health across Te Manawa Taki.
 It creates a clear, transparent way to reinvest surplus income from Pinnacle’s profit-for-purpose entities back into primary care, alongside our role as a PHO.

-The Foundation gives us a clear, transparent charitable structure to reinvest surplus income from Pinnacle’s profit-for-purpose entities back into primary care.
 It sits alongside Pinnacle’s role as a PHO and government-funded service provider, with a clear separation between PHO funding and charitable investment.

-Why the Foundation is being created
+Why The Foundation was created

 General practice continues to face rising demand, workforce shortages and the shift of more care into community settings.
 Practices consistently tell us they need support with recruitment, capability building, and access to tools and innovations that make day-to-day care easier to deliver.